Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Thank you for the opportunity.

-So you are literally just about to record an episode,
+So you are literally just about to record an episode.

-you've been doing it on or off.
+And it goes back, what, seven years you've been doing it on or off?

 Yeah, a long time.

-So the only way to get it, get both.
+It's the only way to get Bob.

 I'll put a link to the show in the show notes.